Pagerunner

 04 / 05

 A local ONNX NER model runs on your machine before get_content() returns anything to the agent.
 Emails, names, phone numbers, SSNs, credit cards, and IBANs are replaced with reversible tokens.
-The LLM works with tokens.
-Your data never leaves.
+The LLM works with tokens instead of real data.
+No anonymization is 100% guaranteed — but it's a significant layer of protection that runs entirely on your machine.

 • Tokenize modejohn@co.com[EMAIL:a3f9], reversible via vault